grafana/grafana/docs/sources/explore/explore-inspector.md

 ## Query inspector JSON tab

-View data results as JSON as data frame JSON models.
+View data results as JSON and as data frame JSON models in the **JSON tab**.

 1. Open the Query inspector and click the **JSON tab**.
 1. Choose one of the following options from the **Select source** dropdown menu: